-It's only fair to start with the benefits of a gym membership.
-They do have a lot to offer in many different areas, and they absolutely deserve the recognition for it!
+It’s only fair to start with the benefits of a gym membership.
+However, they do have a lot to offer in many different areas, and they absolutely deserve recognition for it!

 The variety of equipment in a gym has to be one of the most significant selling points for them.
 They offer a vast range of machines, free weights and space for you to make the most of – whatever way you see fit.
 Not only that, but you can also make sure you are doing it well, as gym staff are always ready to give you a hand.
 Pretty much every fitness goal is catered for, and the quality of the equipment will usually be to a very high standard.
 It’s great for a solid workout.

 On top of the equipment that gyms have to offer, they have a range of expert guidance too.
 It may not always be included in your membership, but there are always options out there that you can make the most of.
 Classes are one of the most popular examples, as you can train with people in the same position as you under someone who knows what they are doing and can keep you motivated.
 Awesome!
 But if you want dedicated guidance only for your needs and style of training, you can go for a personal trainer.
 They offer personalised and guided workouts to make sure you’re getting the most out of your workout!

 Having a gym membership offers something that other workout options can’t.
 As you would have to make an effort to get ready and get to the gym, chances are that you won’t be sitting around once you are there!
 You will want to make the most of your time and membership, so you will make sure to put in the effort.
 This can serve as great motivation.
 Plus, there are fewer things that can distract or keep you from working out.